11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 We stayed about forty-five minutes, taking in the rugged beauty and vast mountain vistas, before hopping back into the moving lift to descend and end our hike.

-The afternoon brought us to Lago di Carezza (Karersee), where the emerald-green water shimmered under the late-day sun.
-This was one of the more crowded stops of our trip, especially compared to the quieter alpine trails, but the view was well worth it.
+In the afternoon, we drove to Lago di Carezza (Karersee), where the emerald-green water shimmered under the late-day sun.
+This was one of the more crowded stops of our trip, especially compared to the quiet alpine trails, but the view was worth it.

 Lago di Carezza (Karersee), 39056 Nova Levante, South Tyrol, Italy — a stunning alpine lake famous for its emerald-green water and reflections of the Latemar mountains.